SUBDIVISIONS/MERGERS/LOT LINE ADJUSTMENTS

 Subdivisioning is the process of creating a new parcel of land out of a parent tract.
 Lot merging is the process of combining parcels of land into a larger tract of land.
 Lot line adjustments are any changes in the legal boundary between adjoining parcels of land.

 The new lot lines are delineated by metes-and-bounds and are an important part of planning for development of the parcel.

 These are usually required if you are planning to:

 - Build a second building on land that you own by subdividing

 - Build a larger building by merging adjoining land

-- Develop a community from a larger parent tract by dividing the land into the
+- Develop a community from a larger parent tract by dividing the land

 - Adjusting a Lot line with your adjoining neighbor by way of a boundary line agreement